jaredlang/watanabe-company/README.md

     2. Install [Docker](https://docs.docker.com/engine/install/ubuntu/)
     3. Git clone this repo
     4. Create the .env file
 * Run into this error and don't know what's wrong.
-The sample py file runs OK.
+The same script runs fine with OpenAI.
+The sample py file runs OK locally.

     ```
     ==> Looking for suitable agents in library...